ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.mihome/README.md

 ![logo](../../../de/adapterref/iobroker.mihome/media/Adapterconfig1.PNG)

-Enter the password determined above under `Default Gateway Key` and close the window with * save * * and close *.
-The running adapter should then be displayed in green under * Instances *:
+Enter the password determined above under `Default Gateway Key` and close the window with *save* *and close*.
+The running adapter should then appear green under *Instances*:

 ![logo](../../../de/adapterref/iobroker.mihome/media/Instanz.PNG)

-The gateway and its taught-in devices are now displayed under *Objects*
+The gateway and its taught-in devices are now displayed under *Objects*:

 ![logo](../../../de/adapterref/iobroker.mihome/media/Objekte.PNG)

-The instructions have been created to the best of our knowledge and belief.
+The instructions were created to the best of our knowledge and belief.

 ## Changelog
 ### 1.4.0 (2022-03-10)